thelitelboy/thelitelboy.github.io/Resume.md

 <h3><a href="../documents/Resume.pdf" download="">PDF</a> -
 <a href="../documents/Resume.doc" download="">DOC</a></h3>

 I’m a young programmer desiring to learn more about the gampelay programming world and to improve my skills.
 Experienced using C++, Unity and Unreal.

-I am looking forward to work in the video games industry, to continue learning from people with experience and passion for video games, so I can learn and create my own games in the future.

-I like participating in Game Jams, I think it’s a great way to learn new things as you are experimenting.
-My favourite type of games is those with a huge world where you can spend hours and hours doing whatever you want, following a story or not, for example, Monster Hunter, The Elder Scrolls… But I am also a big fan of games with an interesting story to tell as Portal or Bioshock .
+Enthusiast of game design and gameplay programming.

+Working in the video game industry on Bulkhead since 2019, worked on [Battalion 1944][Battalion-Link] and more recently on [PlayPromod][Promod-Link].

 ## **Aptitudes**